mrsaffu/bus-booking-api/README.md

 ## Overview

-The Bus Booking System API allows users to register, log in, book bus tickets, view their bookings, and provides admin-level functionality for managing buses and viewing all bookings.
+The Bus Booking System API allows users to register, log in, book bus tickets, view their bookings, and provides admin-level functionality for managing buses and routes.

 ---